mio9/no-as-a-service/README.md

 ## 🛠️ Self-Hosting

 Want to run it yourself?
-It’s lightweight and simple.
+It's lightweight and simple. (not quite now)

 ### 1. Clone this repository
 ```bash